 I always intend to put my tennis balls back into the canister when I’m done playing.
 I think I even succeeded once.
 You’d think that they would be fine rolling around in my gym bag but you’d be wrong.
 I can play half a dozen matches and my balls still look new.
-After a couple days in my gym bag though?
+After a couple of days in my gym bag though?
 Not so much.

 Call me crazy but dirty tennis balls play differently than clean ones.
 As they come in contact with dust, mud, and other particles and get dirty they bounce differently, fly differently, etc. Not to mention that I don’t love to catch and hold dirty balls.

-However, instead of relegating my dirty tennis balls to my dog or kids (they both love them) I figured it was probably in the best interest of myself and my wallet to try and clean them.
-The amount of money I can spend on tennis and badminton is limited (by my wife) so the longer I can use my balls, the more likely it is that I can get a new racquet.
+However, instead of relegating my dirty tennis balls to my dog or kids (they both love them), I figured it was probably in the best interest of myself and my wallet to try and clean them.
+The amount of money I can spend on tennis and badminton is limited (by my wife) so the longer I can use my balls, the more likely it is that I can get a new racquet!

 Luckily, tennis balls aren’t complex, and cleaning them isn’t rocket science.
 I was able to find several tutorials but eventually narrowed it down to three methods for cleaning tennis balls that provide the best results with the least expense and effort.